Jang Dong-yoon

-Early life
+Early life and education

 After finishing high school, Jang began his mandatory military service in May 2012 and was discharged in February 2014.

-Career

-2015: Beginnings

 In 2015, while studying at Hanyang University, Jang was reported in the media for his bravery.
 It was reported that he had come across a robber with a lethal weapon threatening a convenience store clerk in Seoul's Gwanak District, and that he devised a quick plan to have the culprit arrested.
 He was recognized with a commendation from the Seoul Metropolitan Police Agency for this act of heroism.
 This popularity later led to him receiving many casting offers.

+Career

 2016–2018: Acting debut

 In 2016, Jang debuted as an actor with the Naver web drama, Women at a Game Company.
 Later that year he was cast in the teen-mystery drama Solomon's Perjury.

 In 2017, he joined as one of the main casts of the KBS teen-romance drama School 2017.
 The same year, he starred in the KBS Drama Special, If We Were a Season.

 In 2018, he was cast in the leading role for tvN's medical drama A Poem a Day.
 The same year, he played a supporting role in the historical drama Mr. Sunshine.
 He also made his silver screen debut with the indie film Beautiful Days which opened the 23rd Busan International Film Festival, where he played as Lee Na-young's son.
 In December, he starred in the youth drama Just Dance for which he won the Best Actor in a One Act/Special/Short Drama – Excellence Award during the 2018 KBS Drama Awards.